smpetersgithub/AdvancedSQLPuzzles/Database Articles/Truth Tables /readme.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;•	SQL includes the possibility of NULL markers when creating predicate logic statements.
 Propositional logic does not incorporate the concept of NULL markers into its paradigm.
 We will be ignoring the concept of NULL markers entirely for this article.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;•	The BIT data type in SQL is not an accurate Boolean representation, as it has three possible values: True, False, and NULL.
-Many SQL experts recommend not to use the BIT data type because of this.
-Also, using the BIT data type, where True is 1 and False is 0, allows us to create mathematical expressions that we can use to resolve truths.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;•	The `BIT` data type in SQL is not an accurate Boolean representation, as it has three possible values: True, False, and NULL.
+Many SQL experts recommend not to use the `BIT` data type because of this, and instead use the `SMALLINT` data type and set the permissible values to 0 and 1.
+Also, SQL Server does not allow math operations on the `BIT` data type; using the `SMALLINT` datatype allows us to create mathematical expressions that we can use to resolve truths.

 ❗To learn more about NULL markers and their effect on predicate logic, check out my article Behavior of NULLS.

 -----------------------------------

+### Truth Table

 Now, let’s dive into truth tables and propositional statements.